by Bawa Singh and Sandeep Singh 22 December 2018

 Under the visionary leadership of President Solih, shown commitment, and interest towards “India First Policy.”
 During meeting with Indian delegations, Maldives’ leadership agreed on preserving peace and security in the IOR and assured of “being mindful of each other’s concerns and aspirations for the stability of the region.”
 The terrorism and radicalization are major problems against which both governments are committed to increasing cooperation within the region and elsewhere.
 Thus, a lot of complementarities in their relations have been highlighted during President Solih’s visit which entails greater implications if they sustain this enthusiasm.

 Over the years, India has been considering the Maldives as a part of its sphere of influence.
 China, on the other hand, sees the archipelago nation as a cog in its “Belt Road Initiatives” to rejuvenate ancient Maritime Silk route.
 During Solih’s visit to India, PM Modi asserted, “We will not allow our countries to be used for activities which can be harmful to each other’s interests.”
 The PM Modi has also announced US$1.4 billion financial aid for infrastructure development by offering itself an additional alternative to China.
 Solih also described India as “Maldives’s closest friend and also one of the most important trading partners.”
 Both leaders committed to enhancing cooperation in “combating terrorism both within the region and elsewhere.”
-Thus, many experts see this trip as a Maldives’s come-back to India, after being trapped in China’s
+Thus, many experts see this trip as a Maldives’s come-back to India, after being trapped in China’s debt diplomacy.

 Thus, it clears that the Indo-Maldives relations had become strained under the regime of former president Yameen.
 On the other hand, he took the Maldives and China relations to new heights.
 The First Policy and Neighbourhood Policy had become dormant.
 Out of this frustration of the political leadership and people, the Maldives elected Solih as the new president in election 2018.
 He invited PM Modi in the swearing-in-ceremony and paid an official visit to India.
 A long list of agreements has been signed to reinvigorate the bilateral relations.
 A new chapter in the bilateral relations has been started.
 But the question is how to maintain goodwill generated out of the recent political changes in both sides.
 For this, India needs to work on what Maldivian’s perception about the democratic regime in the archipelago nation rather than pressing its democratic values.
 For it, India may uphold the aspirations of Maldivian citizens and build the trust among them.
 Although India cannot replace Chinese investment in the Maldives, it can gain its lost ground by repairing relations with Male through diplomatic and strategic realignments.
 The Maldivian debt trap would remain an excellent challenge for India’s Maldivian policy.
 India has to find out ways how it can help the Maldives out of its debt trap.
 It is the only way by which it can ensure Maldives India First Policy.